firebase/firebase-ios-sdk/docs/firebase_in_libraries.md

 ### Conclusions:

--   Firebase SDKs in static frameworks/libraries is safe for both vendor and in-app internal libraries
+- Using the Firebase SDKs in static frameworks and libraries is safe, meaning there will be no symbol collisions, for both vendor and in-app internal libraries.
--   if the static framework is used from an app and its extensions, then it will be copied to each target increasing the app download size
+- If the static framework is used from an app and its extensions, then it will be copied to each target, increasing the app download size.
+- If the static framework is used from an app and its dynamic dependencies, then it will be copied in both the app and its dependencies, which will result in undefined behavior.